If you dream about an e-bike, but like your old traditional bicycle, there is a way not only to keep it, but also make it evolve.

 Put a motor where pedals are

-Another solution is to install a motor directly in the pedal block of the bike.
+Another solution is to install a motor directly in the pedal block of your traditional bicycle.
 Kits that incorporate all the necessary elements are sold online from 500 euros for a city bike.
-I cover how to select the right e-bike for urban trips in this post.

 One of the most popular brands is Bafang, which equips, among others, the Maserati electric bike.
 Bafang offers models for city bikes, cross-country, mountain biking or racing bikes.
 Some are connected and compatible with Android or iOS smartphones.
 Many online stores offer these kits.